 1. Buy Used Stuff

 Let’s be honest.
-There are lots of things in college which you don’t need brand new.
+There are lots of things in college that you don’t need brand new.
 For example, college textbooks!

 The same goes for a lot of other college supplies.
 These items listed below can almost all be bought second-hand at a steep discount: